Netherlands Sports Trivia

 NETHERLANDS SPORTS TRIVIA & FUN FACTS

-Korfball was invented by Dutch physical education school teacher Nico Broekhuysen in 1901.
+The sport of Korfball was invented by Dutch physical education school teacher Nico Broekhuysen in 1901.

-The oldest football club in the Netherlands is Sparta Rotterdam (founded in 1888 as a cricket club).
+The oldest football club in Netherlands is Sparta Rotterdam (founded in 1888 as a cricket club).
 [Source]

 Amsterdam football club Ajax has won more Eredivisie (Netherlands premier league) titles than any other Dutch football club: 36 [Source]